 What Affects Your Auto Mechanic Insurance Premium

-Several factors influence how much you'll pay for business insurance as an auto mechanic or workshop.
+Several factors influence how much you will pay for business insurance as an auto mechanic or workshop.

 🔧

-General servicing and WoF inspections are lower risk than performance modifications, engine rebuilds, or specialist work on high-value vehicles.
-Workshops doing paint and panel work face additional fire and chemical risks.
+General servicing and roadworthy inspections carry lower risk than performance modifications, turbo conversions, engine rebuilds, or work on prestige vehicles.
+Paint and panel operations face additional fire and chemical hazards that increase premiums.

 💰